jonross/kugl/README.md

 Me neither.

 I looked for prior art.
-It seems to be not maintained, not extensible, or lacks SQL support.
+It appears unmaintained, inextensible, or lacking in SQL features.

 * [ksql](https://github.com/brendandburns/ksql) is built on Node.js and AlaSQL; last commit November 2016.
 * [kubeql](https://github.com/saracen/kubeql) is a SQL-like query language for Kubernetes; last commit October 2017.